tidyverse/tidyverse.org/content/blog/performant-code/index.md

 categories: [programming]
 tags: [package, vctrs]
-rmd_hash: 4f5e72d6009eacbc
+rmd_hash: d286d1a984a17eda

 ---

 The tidyverse packages provide safe, powerful, and expressive interfaces to solve data science problems.
 Behind the scenes of the tidyverse is a set of lower-level tools that its developers use to build these interfaces.
 While these lower-level approaches are often more performant than their tidy analogues, their interfaces are often less readable and safe.
-For most use cases in interactive data analysis, the advantages of tidyverse interfaces far outweigh the drawback in computational speed; when speed becomes an issue, though, such as in package code used in computationally intensive settings, transitioning tidy code to use these lower-level interfaces in their backend can offer substantial increases in computational performance.
+For most use cases in interactive data analysis, the advantages of tidyverse interfaces far outweigh the drawback in computational speed.
+When speed becomes an issue, such as in package code used in computationally intensive settings, transitioning tidy code to use these lower-level interfaces in their backend can offer substantial increases in computational performance.

-This blog post will outline alternatives to tools I love from packages like dplyr and tidyr that I use to speed up computational bottlenecks.
+This post will outline alternatives to tools I love from packages like dplyr and tidyr that I use to speed up computational bottlenecks.
 These recommendations come from my experiences developing the [tidymodels](https://www.tidymodels.org/) packages, a collection of packages for modeling and machine learning using tidyverse principles.
 As such, I've included a number of "worked examples" with each proposed alternative, showing how the tidymodels team has used these same tricks to [speed up our code](https://www.simonpcouch.com/blog/speedups-2023/) quite a bit.
 Before I do that, though, let's make friends with some new R packages.

 ## Tools of the trade